U.S. flag

 In a deceased claim (i.e., claims filed on behalf of a victim who died as a result of his or her 9/11-related eligible condition), you are permitted to amend your claim.
 However, amendments for claims filed on behalf of a deceased individual should be rare.
 This is because most losses and information should be known and available at the time the original claim is filed as they were incurred prior to the victim’s death.
 The best way to ensure complete review of a claim filed on behalf of a deceased victim is to claim all losses and submit all supporting documentation when you file your claim form.

-Important Note: If the VCF increases the award on amendment and you have Letters of Administration, Letters Testamentary, or other Court Order that includes limitations, you may need to return to the court to have those limitations lifted.
+Important Note: If the VCF increases the award on amendment and you have Letters of Administration, Letters Testamentary, or other Court Order that include limitations on your ability to collect funds from the VCF, you may need to return to the court to have those limitations lifted.